momchilvanchev/nomice/README.md

 **Important**: NoMouse is **macOS-only** and is built using Swift with macOS-exclusive libraries for low-level control over the keyboard and cursor.

+Note: It is recommended to use NoMouse on MacOS Venture (v13) and above!
+NoMouse is not guaranteed to work on earlier versions of MacOS.

 ---

 ## Installation Guide